w-kuipers/alphadb/README.md

 #### NoConnection

-The `NoConnection` exception is thrown when no mysql connection class is specified.
+The `NoConnection` exception is thrown when a method is called while no database connection is active.

 #### DBNotInitialized